-- 1. The Project Management Plan finalization with schedule.

-- 2. Tolling component network evaluation and design:

-- a.
-Tolling component general design and operations plan,

-- b.
-Tolling component hardware design and cut sheets,

-- c.
-Tolling component software design,
+- 1. The Project Management Plan finalization with schedule. - 2.
+Tolling component design: - a.
+Tolling component general design and operations plan, - b.
+Tolling component hardware design and cut sheets, - c.
+Tolling component software design, - d.

-- d.
 Tolling component network evaluation,

 - e.
 Tolling component test program design,

-- FAT plan,
+- 3. FAT plan,

 - 4. Installation preparation,

 - 5. Pre-construction walk-through, and

 - 6. System hardware installation shop drawings.

-3.12.3.1 Phase I Project Management Plan Finalization with Schedule.
+3.14.3.1 Phase I Project Management Plan Finalization with Schedule.

 Mobilization Conference.
-The Joint Board and the Contractors shall schedule mobilization conference(s) within 14 days of the execution of each of the Contracts.
-A number of initial submittals shall be required before the conduct of the mobilization conference, and subsequent to the final approval of those submittals, the Joint Board will issue a #Notice to #Proceed.
-These initial submittals to be reviewed, revised and approved by the Joint Board include:
+The Joint Board and the Contractors shall schedule mobilization conference(s) within 14 days of the execution of the Contracts.
+A number of initial submittals shall be required before the conduct of the mobilization conference, and subsequent to the final approval of those submittals, the Joint Board will issue a notice to proceed.
+These initial submittals to be reviewed, revised and approved by the Joint Board include,